How Black Lives Matter Could Reshape the 2020 Elections

 Before the protests began, Booker was raising roughly $100,000 a month.
 He’s raised roughly $2 million in the month of June, according to his campaign, enough to fund an ad accusing McGrath of skipping the protests.
 He says he’s working to mobilize historically disenfranchised black voters in Kentucky with a volunteer network of hundreds of people across the state who hadn’t been involved in politics before.
 Before Memorial Day, his campaign averaged about 300 phone bank shifts a week, his campaign says; now they have more than 100 a day.
 “We get ignored, we get taken for granted, and the only time people talk to us is when they want us to vote for them and then they disappear on us,” he says.
 “We’re helping redefine what it means to be involved in politics.”

 Polling remains scarce in Democratic congressional and Senate primaries, so it’s hard to tell which of these candidates is likely to prevail on the 23rd.
 According to one Data for Progress poll, Bowman now leads Engel by 10 points, including a 46-point lead with Black voters (the poll had a margin of error of roughly 5 points).
-Jones and Booker trailed in early polling, although there are few reliable public surveys available in their races.
-The electoral impact of the movement won’t become clear until the votes are counted.
+A Public Policy Polling survey has Jones leading by more than 10 points in a crowded primary.
+The Booker campaign points to internal polling that shows him catching up to McGrath.
+But the true electoral impact of the movement won’t become clear until the votes are counted.

 As younger Black men, candidates like Booker, Bowman and Jones can speak personally about the scourge of systemic racism and police brutality.
 Biden is a different matter.
 While he has a strong connection with many Black voters, some Democrats worry his unwillingness to meet the movements’ demands could cost him enthusiasm and votes.
 A coalition of more than 50 progressive groups recently wrote Biden a letter urging him to adjust his positions on policing, demanding he revise his platform to “ensure that the federal government permanently ends and ceases any further appropriation of funding to local law enforcement in any form.”